Evap6/Evap6/README.md

 # About me :woman_technologist:
 I am a biomedical engineer working in the field of AI applied to medical image analysis.
-The focus of my research activity, both as a researcher and as a PhD student, is the building of Deep Learning models using the Few-Shot Learning approach through the Meta-Learning paradigm.
+The focus of my research activity, both as a research fellow and as a PhD student, is the building of Deep Learning models using the Few-Shot Learning approach through the Meta-Learning paradigm.
 The clinical question addressed concerns the automated assessment of prostate cancer aggressiveness using MRI acquisitions.

 ## Project collaborations :hammer_and_wrench: